chanseokoh/distroless-with-package-manager/README.md

 ii  ca-certificates               20161130+nmu1+deb9u1   all          Common CA certificates
 ```

-However, the size is only slightly smaller from `ubuntu:18.04` (although more than 20% smaller than `debian:stretch`), so there may not be much reason to favor Distroless+APT to Ubuntu.
+However, the size is only slightly smaller than `ubuntu:18.04` (although more than 20% smaller than `debian:stretch`), so there may not be much reason to favor Distroless+APT over Ubuntu.

 ```
 REPOSITORY               TAG                 IMAGE ID            CREATED             SIZE